Large, boutique-style hostels are emerging as a tour de force in Europe's major cities.

-On my way from Cardiff to France, I spent an extra night in London, and decided, for comparison’s sake, to stay at one of the more centrally located hostels.
+On my way from Cardiff to France, I spent an extra night in London and decided to stay at one of the more centrally located hostels for comparison's sake.

 The one I picked was in the heart of Picadilly Circus.
 The location was excellent, but the interior décor was akin to a psychiatric ward in a horror movie.

 Orange-painted walls and large, prison-style black numbers were painted on the doors.

 It was one of the most depressing hostel environments I'd ever seen.

 Breakfast wasn't included, and there was no Wi-Fi (I was told to visit one of the local cafes).

 The showers were small, and I had to hang my clothes on hooks outside the curtain (requiring brief nudity to get dressed after drying off).